of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 - Time and Place.
 The General Member Meeting shall be held at such place within or without the State of New York (and within or without the United States) as may be determined by the Board of Directors and as may be designated in the notice of such meeting.
 The meeting shall be held once every two years following the end of the Corporation's fiscal year, at such time as shall be determined by the Board of Directors.

 - Purpose of Meeting.
-The business to be transacted at the General Member meeting shall be the election of Directors and such other business as shall be properly brought before the meeting.
+The business to be transacted at the General Member meeting shall be the election of Directors or installation of Directors, if they have already been elected, and such other business as shall be properly brought before the meeting.
 Functions of the General Member Meeting may include:

 - Formal authorization of the Board to deal with matters pertaining to the Corporation that require attention between General Member Meetings.